chara-dreemurr-67/meeseeks-two/README.md

 ```

 ### After Building
-1. Create a file named ".env" and put it in public/ (or whatever folder the main.js file is in but it should be public/ by default). the file should look something like this:
+1. Create a file named ".env" and put it in public/ (or whatever folder the main.js file is in, but it should be public/ by default).
+The file should look something like this:
 ```txt
 DISCORD_TOKEN=YOUR_DISCORD_BOT_TOKEN
 ```